AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-6.md

 Let's do something different and use the weather for a nice view :smile:

 This view is made with the aid of Affinity Designer.
 The 'balls' background is created with this tool and exported as an SVG file.
-<br>On top of those circels the weather and Airvisual data is displayed.
+<br>On top of those circles the weather and Airvisual data is displayed.

 ##:sak-sak-logo: Used Home Assistant Integrations
 - [Met.no Weather integration](https://www.home-assistant.io/integrations/met/)